 - Personal income is taxed at a rate of 18% to 37%, depending on which tax bracket your income falls into.

 An Economic Overview

 Namibia enjoys a high level of economic stability.
 In 2013, Bloomberg named Namibia the top emerging market economy in Africa, and it came in as 13th best in the world.
-In recent years, the government has been taking measures to attract foreign investment, and the World Bank ranked it 87th out of 185 in ease of doing business.
-Its per capita income (USD 5,828) is five times that of the poorest African country.
+In recent years, the government has been taking measures to attract foreign investment, and the World Bank ranked it 101st out of 189 countries in ease of doing business.
+Its per capita income — over 6,000 USD — is about fifteen times that of the Democratic Republic of Congo, the poorest African country.

 Tourism and Services

-Namibia’s tertiary sector makes up the largest part of its formal market economy, accounting for an almost equal percentage of the country’s GDP and labor force, 62.2% and 61.3% respectively.
+Namibia’s tertiary sector makes up the largest part of its formal market economy, accounting for a large percentage of the country’s GDP and labor force, 64% and 54% respectively.
 Tourism is a major part of the services sector, providing jobs for 18% of those working in Namibia’s formal sector.